hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I agree with @hiiamboris

 [10:21:04](#16257396643233UWDgd:gitter.im) <GalenIvanov (Galen Ivanov)>:
-@ldci Your code reminds me of a vertex shader - executed for each pixel í ½í¸„
+@ldci Your code reminds me of a vertex shader - executed for each pixel ğŸ˜„

 [12:57:17](#16257490373291PBuIH:gitter.im) <ldci (FranÃ§ois Jouen)>:
 @GalenIvanov @hiiamboris Thanks for comments.
 BTW with Toomas. we included in redCV a matrix object.
 Have a look  here: https://github.com/ldci/redCV/tree/master/libs/matrix.
 Iâ€™ve to add slicing now based on matrix/split function.
 Regards.